Announcing the 2020 – 2021 Hubert Humphrey Fellowship Program

-Ideal candidates have a proven track record of leadership, a public service commitment, and the capacity to take full advantage of a self-defined program of independent study at a leading U.S. University Professionals from both the public and the private sectors are eligible to apply.
-Women, minority groups, and candidates from outside the capital city of Vientiane are encouraged to apply.
+Ideal candidates have a proven track record of leadership, a public service commitment, and the capacity to take full advantage of a self-defined program of independent study at a leading U.S. University.
+Professionals from both the public and the private sectors are eligible to apply.
+Women, minority groups, people living with disabilities, and candidates from outside the capital city of Vientiane are encouraged to apply.

 This year’s programs are in the following fields:

 - Economic Development/Finance and Banking

 - Natural Resources, Environmental Policy, and Climate Change